-Recently, the Bureau of Internal Revenue(BIR) issued the Revenue Regulation no. 21-2018 to impose the new interest rate on deficiency tax due.
+Recently, the Bureau of Internal Revenue(BIR) issued the Revenue Regulation no. 21-2018 to impose the new delinquent interest rate on deficiency tax due.
 This regulation was issued on September 14, 2018.
 The previous interest rate on deficiency tax due was 20% and it decreases due to the implementation of train law 2019 to 12%.
-Here is the details on the new interest rate on deficiency tax due for this year 2019.
+Here are the details on the new interest rate on deficiency tax due for this year 2019.

 This rate is imposed on any tax deficiency due.
 Interest shall be assessed and collected from the due date prescribed for its payment until the date it is fully paid and upon issuance of a notice and demand by the authorized representative or Commissioner whichever comes first